Post

 python3 translate_changes.py

-The script will run and display a screen like this:
+The script will run and display a screen like the one below.

 Screenshot of running script 1